MILESAGO - Stage Shows 1964-75

 Stevie Wright

 The creators of the Superstar, lyricist Tim Rice and composer Andrew Lloyd Webber, first met in 1965.
-Rice had been a member of the pop groups The Aardvarks (1961-63) and Whang And The Cheviots.
-Rice began his professional life with the intention of being a solicitor, but he joined EMI in 1966, working under the supervision of Norrie Paramor.
-When Paramor left EMI to form his own company, Rice went with him.
-It was through Desmond Elliot (who Tim had gone to with the idea of a book about pop history) that Tim met Andrew Lloyd Webber.
-Rice joined the Norrie Paramour Organisation in early 1968 and worked there until 1969.
+Rice had dabbled in pop music as a member of the groups The Aardvarks (1961-63) and Whang And The Cheviots.
+He began his career intending to become a solicitor, but ended up joining EMI in 1966, working under the supervision of Norrie Paramor.
+When Paramor left EMI to form his own company Rice went with him, joining the Norrie Paramour Organisation in early 1968 and he worked there until 1969.
+It was through Desmond Elliot, whom he approached with an idea for a book about pop history, that Rice met Andrew Lloyd Webber.

-Andrew Lloyd Webber was a child prodigy from a musical family; his father William was a respected composer and organist and at the time Superstar was created Lloyd Webber Snr was director of the London College of Music.
+Andrew Lloyd Webber was a child prodigy from a distinguished musical family.
+His father William was a respected composer and organist, and at the time Superstar was created William Lloyd Webber was director of the London College of Music.
 Andrew's younger brother Julian became a renowned classical cellist.
-Andrew published his first composition at the age of nine, won scholarships to Westminster School and Magdalen College Oxford, but dropped out to work with Rice; he later studied at the Royal College of Music.
+Andrew published his first composition at the age of nine, and won scholarships to Westminster School and Magdalen College Oxford, but he dropped out of university to work with Rice; he later studied at the Royal College of Music.

-Their first musical, The Likes Of Us (based on the life of Dr Barnardo) was never produced, but soon afterwards they wrote Joseph and the Amazing Technicolour Dreamcoat which premiered at Colet Court in 1968.
+Rice and Lloyd Webber's first collaboration, the musical The Likes Of Us (based on the life of Dr Barnardo) was never produced, but soon afterwards they wrote Joseph and the Amazing Technicolour Dreamcoat which premiered at Colet Court in 1968.
 It was specifically written to be performed by schools and proved to be very popular.
-It was subsequently recorded as an album, but the recording did not become a success until after Superstar became a hit.
+It was subsequently recorded as an album, which did not become a success until after Superstar became a hit.

 Conceived and written in 1968-69, Superstar was certainly an innovative work, although perhaps not so wholly original as it creators have since portrayed it.
-Rice and Lloyd Webber were not the first to combine the stage musical form with songs written in the rock genre -- that honour goes to two American musicals which premiered in 1968 -- Your Own Thing, a rock musical adaptation of Shakespeare's Twelfth Night and now all but forgotten, and Hair, which was first staged in October 1967 and started its successful Broadway run in April 1968.
-Similarly, the concept of a rock musical with no "recitative" or spoken links, one that carried the story entirely in the lyrics of songs, was an approach that had recently been pioneered by The Who in their groundbreaking work Tommy, written in 1968 and recorded in 1969, which was also certainly the first such work to be described as "rock opera".
+Rice and Lloyd Webber were not the first to combine the stage musical form with songs written in the rock genre -- that honour goes to two American musicals which premiered in 1968 -- Your Own Thing, a rock musical adaptation of Shakespeare's Twelfth Night which was soon forgotten, and Hair, which was first staged in October 1967 and started its successful Broadway run in April 1968.
+Similarly, the concept of a rock musical with no "recitative" or spoken links, one that carried the story entirely in the lyrics of songs, was an approach that had recently been essayed on two pioneering concept albums by British rock bands -- The Pretty Things' S.F.
+Sorrow (1968) and The Who's Tommy, written in 1968 and recorded in 1969, which was also the first work to be described as "rock opera".

-Through their earlier pop work and their connections in the British music industry, Rice and Lloyd Webber must surely have been well aware of both Hair and Tommy, and while they had already written a pop musical on a biblical theme, it's probable that Pete Townshend's allegorical interpretation of the Messiah myth exerted a strong influence on Rice and Lloyd Webber, perhaps encouraging them to take the bold step of telling the story more directly by writing a musical that explicitly dealt with the subject of life and death of Jesus.
+Rice and Lloyd Webber would have been well aware of both Hair and Tommy, and while they had already written a pop musical on a biblical theme, it's arguable that Pete Townshend's allegorical exploration of the Messianic themes in Tommy exerted a strong influence on Rice and Lloyd Webber, perhaps encouraging them to take the bold step of telling the story more directly by writing a musical that explicitly dealt with the subject of life and death of Jesus.

-Rice cleverly avoided any engagement with the question of Jesus' supposed divinity by portraying him purely as a man, during the last seven days of this life .
-Theologically speaking, they were perfectly justified in doing so, since according to Christian doctrine Jesus was a mortal man until after his crucifixion.
-Nevertheless, it was a brave step for the time and there were many in the more conservative realms of religion who were appalled by the very idea of such a portrayal, especially when combined with the sinful and shocking medium of rock music.
-Their other bold conceit was to tell the story through the eyes of Judas and to make him the "lead" character rather than Jesus.
-Rice also played up the political overtones of the story, inviting obvious parallels with modern Messiah figures like Mao Tse Tung, Ho Chi Minh or Che Guevara, as well as quietly drawing an equally obvious parallel between the Roman occupation of Israel and the ongoing war in Vietnam.
+The authors cleverly avoided any engagement with the question of Jesus' divinity by setting the story in the last seven days of his life on Earth.
+Theologically speaking, they were perfectly justified in doing so -- according to Christian doctrine Jesus was a mortal man until his resurrection.
+Nevertheless, it was a brave step for the time and there were many religious conservatives who were appalled by the very idea of such a portrayal, especially when combined with the sinful and shocking medium of rock music.

 Although its conceptual and structural originality may be open to question, Superstar definitely broke new ground both in the record industry and the theatre, by reversing the usual relationship between stage show and soundtrack album.
 Soundtrack albums had been a popular marketing tool for musicals since the late 1940s but such albums were typically recorded after a show had become successful.
 Superstar appeared as an LP long before it was produced on stage and in fact it was the success of the record which led directly to the first stage production -- the first and probably the only time a major stage musical has been successfully launched in this manner.